Kumachar/NegBinomHMC/README.md

 - $\epsilon_t$: Step size at iteration $t$.

 After a warm-up phase, we fix `epsilon` to the final adapted value for the sampling phase to ensure Markov chain validity.
+This means the algorithm may eventually have a different acceptance rate.
+But users can still use this feature to alter acceptance rate by set different accept rate r.

 ## Simulation Example